Culture & Leadership in the Shift: Corporate vs Startup World

 rready: How do these dynamics shape leadership in a startup?

-Dave: In general, I’d say startups function better with flat hierarchies, where everybody might take ownership of their part of the business, but they also chip in to help others when needed.
+Dave: In general, I’d say startups function better with flat hierarchies, where everyone might take ownership over their part of the business, but they also chip in to help others when needed.
 You don’t have the luxury of unlimited resources, so you need to get things done with what you have.
 This requires everyone to take responsibility for their own work from day one.
-You’ll probably be thrown in at the deep end more than once, as I certainly experienced myself in the past.
+You’ll probably be thrown into the deep end more than once, as I certainly experienced myself in the past.
 However, this way of working provides an excellent opportunity for personal growth and progress.
-You learn so much right from day one.
+You learn so much, right from day one.

-rready: Which challenges do you now face as you have shifted from a business unit within a corporation to an independent startup?
+rready: Which challenges do you now face, as rready has shifted from a business unit within a corporation (Swisscom) to an independent startup?